furkankoykiran/blog.furkankoykiran.github.io/_posts/2024-04-11-building-flash-loan-arbitrage-bot.md

 Protect your transactions from front-running:

+> Without MEV protection, your profitable trades can be front-run by bots, resulting in losses.
+Always use Flashbots or similar services for production.
+{: .prompt-danger }

 ```javascript
 // Use Flashbots RPC to send private transactions
 const { FlashbotsBundleProvider } = require("@flashbots/ethers-provider-bundle");